Day Trip to Healesville and Warburton

 Depending on how you’re doing for time, I highly recommend checking out Domaine Chandon as well.
 It’s on the way back to Melbourne when you’re driving back.
 Not only the vineyard is aesthetically pleasing, the wine is so delicious.
 They close at 4:30pm so make sure you plan your ahead of time!

 Accommodation in Yarra Valley

-If you are planning to stay for the night, I recommend staying around Healesville area just because it is more accessible to shops and restaurants.
+If you wish to spend the night after your day trip in Yarra Valley, I recommend staying in the Healesville town area just because it is more accessible to shops and restaurants.